markbeep/Lecturfier/README.md

 Lecturfier is a Discord Bot that helps out in tons of ways for the ETH D-INFK 2020 Discord Server.

-  - Pings users on website updates
+  - Pings users on website updates/ lecture starts
   - Tracks stats
   - Stores quotes
+  - Manages user events
   - and much much more

 ## Progress View